-You can participate in the following ways:
+You can participate in the following three ways:

-|OPEN LEARNER||You study within a facilitated PBL group with other learners (both open and institutional).
+|OPEN LEARNER||You are not affiliated to any of the organizing institutions named above.
+You study within a facilitated PBL group with other learners (both open and institutional).
 This requires continuous engagement and you should be able to spend approx. 6-8 hours/week for your studies in the course.|